The Curious Case of the Vampire Express

 UNBREAKABLE – This was one of my favorite movies at the time when it came out, and I saw it no less than five times while it was still in the theater.
 M. Night Shyamalan’s slow-paced deconstruction of the superhero genre was definitely not for everyone, but I absolutely loved it.
 The DVD release had really cool packaging, a ton of deleted scenes, a featurette about comic books hosted by Samuel L. Jackson, and even included some artwork by one of my all-time favorite comic artists, the legendary Alex Ross.
 It honestly felt like this DVD was made just for me.

 SE7EN –Alternate endings and deleted scenes were big in this era, and most of the time you could see why they were left on the cutting room floor.
-In this case though we get one alternate ending that is pretty similar to the movie’s actual ending but with some subtle differences, AND storyboards for another, unfilmed ending where it’s Somerset who kills John Doe instead of Mills.
+In this case though we got one alternate ending that was pretty similar to the movie’s actual ending but with some subtle differences, AND storyboards for another, unfilmed ending where it was Somerset who killed John Doe instead of Mills.
 The packaging on this DVD was very specific to the film as it looked like one of John Doe’s notebooks.

 THE SIXTH SENSE – The packaging on this one matched the tone and atmosphere of the film itself, very ethereal and surreal looking.
 The special features included a “Rules and Clues” featurette that showcased the hints leading up to that famous twist ending, a bunch of deleted scenes, and even a “Between Two Worlds” documentary about the possibilities of the afterlife.
 This was a great example of a DVD that didn’t just give you the movie, it immersed you in its world.

 WATCHMEN ULTIMATE CUT – The “ultimate cut” of Watchmen took Zack Snyder’s director’s cut of the movie and interwove the animated Black Freighter sequences to create an experience as close to the graphic novel as possible – and it clocked in at an insane 3 hours and 35 minutes.
 They obviously figured anyone who wanted to own this version was a hardcore fan, and they were not wrong.
 The packaging was gorgeous, and it came with not one, not two, not three, not four, but a total of FIVE discs: the movie, special features, a digital copy (back when those came on a disc instead of as a code), and two discs for a motion-comic version of the graphic novel.
-This was one of those sets that felt like it was rewarding you for being a fan by giving you everything they could think of.
+It felt like they were rewarding you for being a fan by giving you everything they could think of.

 WHAT’S HAPPENED SINCE THEN?